 What will annoy Investigators: Interruptions; Being told to 'get over it'; That others will condemn insights - 'that will never happen'; Being told they have been figured out; Receiving advice; Being considered too serious; Being told they are not trying hard enough; Realising that they will never be understood; Others considering their ideas are weird.

 How the Investigator will show signs of Depression: If they feel powerless to help others or if they feel overwhelmed by the world around them.

 Causes of Stress: Rigidity in rules and timelines; Having values violated; Not enough time alone.
 Too much extraverting; Too many demands on their time; Small-talk; A lack of authenticity from others; Having their creativity stifled; Having to focus too extensively on sensory/concrete details; Criticism or confrontation; Fear that they might lose someone or something (relationship/task, etc,..).

-What to do: Give them space and time alone to sort out their feelings; Validate their feelings; Remind them of their strengths; Don’t give them advice.
+What to do: Give them space and time alone to sort out their feelings; Validate their feelings; Remind them of their strengths; Do not give them advice.
 This will only make them feel worse; Let them “get away” from it all; Exercise can help.
-However, with these types it’s best not to suggest it when they are stressed, but after, as a solution; Forgive them if they’ve been overly critical while stressed; Let them work on a project they’ve been interested in, but maybe have been too busy to spend time on.
+However, with these types it is best not to suggest it when they are stressed, but after, as a solution; Forgive them if they’ve been overly critical while stressed; Let them work on a project they have been interested in, but maybe have been too busy to spend time on.

 What will annoy Agents: Being phony, dishonest or pretentious; Narrow minded judgments; Being put on the spot; Others with poor listening skills.

-How the Agent will show signs of Depression: If they believe they aren’t doing enough for others or because they do not feel understood by people.
+How the Agent will show signs of Depression: If they believe they are not doing enough for others or because they do not feel understood by people.